mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 concrete VMs.

 **Finalizers** are clean-up operations associated with an object, and are executed when the garbage collector determines the object is no longer reachable.
-Depending on the VM,
+Depending on the VM, finalizers may have different properties.

 -   Finalizers may be executed immediately during GC, or postponed to mutator time.
 -   They may have access to the object body, or executed independently from the object.